hpc2n/sphinx-lesson-template/content/motivation.rst

 Tasks and task dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Based on the previous discussion, we need an object that can describe the following:
+Based on the previous discussion, we need an object that can be described as the following:

  1. The operation that is to be performed (implementation).
  2. The data that is involved in the operation (input and output).